 § 90-171.39.
 Approval.

-The Board shall designate persons to survey proposed nursing programs, including the clinical facilities.
+The Board shall designate persons to survey proposed nursing programs.
 The persons designated by the Board shall submit a written report of the survey to the Board.
 If in the opinion of the Board the standards for approved nursing education are met, the program shall be given approval.
 (1981, c.
 360, s.
-1.)
+1; 2019-180, s.
+10.)

 § 90-171.40.
 Ongoing approval.

-The Board shall review all nursing programs in the State at least every eight years or more often as considered necessary.
+The Board shall review all nursing programs in the State at least every 10 years or more often as considered necessary.
 If the Board determines that any approved nursing program does not meet or maintain the standards required by the Board, the Board shall give written notice specifying the deficiencies to the institution responsible for the program.
-The Board shall withdraw approval from a program that fails to correct deficiencies within a reasonable time.
-The Board shall publish annually a list of nursing programs in this State showing their approval status.
+The Board shall evaluate and take appropriate action, including withdrawing approval, for a program that fails to correct deficiencies within a reasonable time.
+The Board shall publish a list of nursing programs in this State showing their approval status.
 (1981, c.
 360, s.
 1; 2003-146, s.
-5.)
+5; 2019-180, s.
+11.)

 § 90-171.41.
 Baccalaureate in nursing candidate credits.